CanonicalLtd/maas-docs/src/en/installconfig-rack.md

 ## Network Requirements

-The Rack Controller manages DHCP for subnet(s) in the VLAN(s) that it is connected to via one of its interfaces defined in MAAS.
-Rack Controller interfaces are discovered automatically when MAAS is installed and any future changes are automatically communicated to the region.
+The rack controller manages DHCP for subnet(s) in the VLAN(s) that it is connected to via one of its interfaces defined in MAAS. rack controller interfaces are discovered automatically when MAAS is installed and any future changes are automatically communicated to the region.

-When a Rack Controller manages machines on the network through one of the VLANs it is connected to, the machines must be in the same subnet as the Rack Controller interface connected to that VLAN.
+When a rack controller manages machines on the network through one of the VLANs it is connected to, the machines must be in the same subnet as the Rack Controller interface connected to that VLAN.
 This is because:

-1. If the VLAN that the Rack Controller is connected to is configured to provide DHCP, the nodes must be able to configure their own network interfaces using MAAS's DHCP server.
+1. If the VLAN that the rack controller is connected to is configured to provide DHCP, the nodes must be able to configure their own network interfaces using MAAS's DHCP server.
 This means that either they must be on the same subnet, or that DHCP packets are being specially routed